 As part of the Trauma Injury Prevention Program at Baylor University Medical Center, medical staff trained more than 730 Dallas, DART and Baylor Scott & White Health officers through a two-hour course.
 With funding from the trauma department and Baylor Health Care System Foundation, the department also purchased 315 tourniquets for the entire DART police force and is in the process of purchasing 100 “Stop the Bleed” kits to place on AEDs at most Dallas police departments.

 The “Stop the Bleed” program also recently expanded its instructor criteria to include nurses, doctors, paramedics and trained police officers in an effort to increase its outreach.

 “A lot of it is not complicated,” said Karen Mynar, injury prevention coordinator at the trauma center at Baylor University Medical Center at Dallas.
 “It’s just being told once or shown once so you can have the empowerment to do something so you don’t feel helpless in a bad situation.”

-Plans are also under way to make an online course available for all Baylor Dallas employees and the general community.
+Plans are also underway to make an online course available for all Baylor Dallas employees and the general community.
 Outside of Dallas, community trainings are also being conducted throughout the Baylor Scott & White system.

 “Our hope as a trauma center and injury prevention program is to adequately equip our first responders, whether EMS, police or bystanders, with the tools and education needed to respond to a bleeding emergency in the field,” said Nakia Rapier, MSN, trauma program manager at Baylor Dallas.
 “In doing so, our hope is to drastically decrease the number of deaths we see each year at our trauma center from uncontrolled bleeding emergencies.”